mia-platform/documentation/docs/development_suite/api-console/api-design/plugin_baas_4.md

 In addition, other headers of the original request can also be forwarded to the named service.
 To do this it is necessary to define an additional environment variable, `ADDITIONAL_HEADERS_TO_PROXY`, whose value must be a string containing the keys of the headers to be forwarded separated by a comma.

-Both proxies expose the functions
+Both proxies expose the following methods:

 * `get(path, querystring, options)`
 * `post(path, body, querystring, options)`